Reminders: Important Deadlines and Information

 - Non-mortgage loans brokered by the Licensee

-What loans in my portfolio from the previous year do I include in CAR Line 1?
+What loans in my portfolio from the previous year do I include in CAR Portfolio Reporting?

 You must include Washington loans that you made or purchased and have not been transferred off of your warehouse line or out of your portfolio as of the last day of each year.
 Loans carried over into the next year will be assessed in that next year.
-Other examples Include: Washington loans held for investment with or without servicing rights, loans repurchased, loans securitized for investment, and foreclosed loans that have been written off but retained as an asset.
+Other examples Include: Washington loans held for investment with or without servicing rights, loans repurchased, loans securitized for investment, and the unpaid principal balance at the time of foreclosure on foreclosed loans that have been written off but retained as an asset.

 Why do I include the loans in my portfolio from the previous year on the CAR?